tpetricek/tomasp.net/source/blog/2019/software-engineering.md

 I think this is a perfect summary of what I think is a good way of thinking about and also teaching software engineering.
-The technological aspects of software engineering such as source control or design patterns need to be linked with the social phenomena surrounding them, including the business context that motivates them, but also with the critical reflection on those entities and their contexts.
+The technological aspects of software engineering such as source control or design patterns need to be linked with the social phenomena surrounding them, including the business context that motivates them, but also with critical reflection on those entities and their contexts.

  [compboys]: https://amzn.to/2EhHq1V "Nathan Ensmenger (2010).
 The Computer Boys Take Over: Computers, Programmers, and the Politics of Technical Expertise"